Merck/Halyard/docs/tools.md

                                          hdfs://<path>/<file_name>[{0}].<RDF_ext>[.<compression>]
  -r,--threshold <size>                   Optional minimal size of a named graph to calculate
-                                         statistics for (default is 1000) -c,--named-graph <named_graph>          Optional restrict stats calculation to the given named graph only -g,--stats-named-graph <target_graph>   Optional target named graph of the exported statistics (default value is
+                                         statistics for (default is 1000) -g,--named-graph <named_graph>          Optional restrict stats calculation to the given named graph only -o,--stats-named-graph <target_graph>   Optional target named graph of the exported statistics (default value is
                                          'http://merck.github.io/Halyard/ns#statsContext'),
                                          modification is recomended only for external export as